rebeccatraceyt/bake-it-til-you-make-it/TESTING.md

 [Back to top ⇧](#table-of-contents)

+***

 ## Automated Testing

 ### Code Validation

 - [W3C Markup Validator](https://validator.w3.org/ "Link to W3C Markup Validator") was used to validate the `HTML` code used, using the `Validate by URI` method.

-    - All errors highlighted and resolved, with the exception of the errors thrown by Jinja.
+    - All errors that were highlighted were resolved.

--  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "Link to W3C CSS Validator") was used to validate the `CSS` code used.
+-  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "Link to W3C CSS Validator") was used to validate the `CSS` code used with the following result:

     ![Style sheet validation results](static/images/testing-files/automated/css-val.png)

 - [JSHint](https://jshint.com/ "Link to JSHint") was used to validate the `JavaScript` and `JQuery` code used.

-    - Errors highlighted in `script.js` pertain to [SweetAlert2](https://sweetalert2.github.io/ "Link to Sweet Alert 2 page") and [jQuery Validation](https://jqueryvalidation.org/ "Link to jQuery Validation page") as well as the `onclick` functions:
+    - Errors highlighted in `script.js` pertain to [SweetAlert2](https://sweetalert2.github.io/ "Link to Sweet Alert 2 page") (used for contact form feedback) and [jQuery Validation](https://jqueryvalidation.org/ "Link to jQuery Validation page")(used for validating contact form) as well as the `onclick` functions used for image preview and disclaimer:

         ![Script Validation Results](static/images/testing-files/automated/js-val.png)